dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 > [!TIP]
 > Prerequisite: Read the [Introduction]({{ site.introduction }}index.html) before proceeding.

-**Dynamsoft Document Scanner (DDS)** is an SDK designed for scanning single-page documents.
-DDS captures images of the documents and also enhances their quality to professional standards, making it an ideal tool for mobile document scanning.
+Dynamsoft's **Mobile Document Scanner JavaScript Edition (MDS)** is a web SDK designed for scanning single-page documents.
+MDS captures images of the documents and enhances their quality to professional standards, making it an ideal tool for mobile document scanning.

 > [!NOTE]
 > See it in action with the [Dynamsoft Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).

-This guide walks you through building a web application that scans single-page documents using **DDS** with pre-defined configurations.
+This guide walks you through building a web application that scans single-page documents using **MDS** with pre-defined configurations.

 <!--  Keep TOC only for npm /github as readme
 **Table of Contents**